Going off the grid is a big decision that must first be carefully weighed; are there other options?

 The net result is that Municipalities across the country have retrenched a large part their workforce, both the good and the bad, in favour of outsourcing the jobs to local contractors, many of them presumably previously employed by the local authority.

 What swung matters in favour of going off the grid was the decision by the municipality to appoint an incompetent contractor to install a new transformer in Hilton.
 Lacking the basic knowledge of how the neutrals should be wired, they turned on the power and went home when the job was complete, unaware that the whole street was being fed a catastrophic 431V.
-The damage was colossal, and insurance companies refused to pay for destruction caused by a surge in utility power.
+The damage was colossal, and insurance companies refused to pay for the destruction caused by a surge in utility power.

 They also blew out the municipal street lights which are yet to be repaired more than a year later.